Fujifilm X-T20 vs Sony A7R

 It is notable that the A7R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T20 lacks such a headphone port.

-Both the X-T20 and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the A7R have been discontinued, but can regularly be found used on ebay.
 The A7R was replaced by the Sony A7R II, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-T20 and A7R can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony A7R Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Sony A7R?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.